 The measure described will result in central enforcement of the adequate password strength in each case and give the organisation complete supervision, control and documentation of the passwords used in the company.
-It can also achieve an adequate level of security in authentication with the use of passwords.
+It can also achieve an adequate level of security in authentication with the use of pass-

+words.

 Enforcement must be evaluated by means of a measure for assessing and evaluating passwords.
-The and whether the k passwords, as resilience of the passwords used to actual attacks must be gauged and determine rules are effective as expected or if they need to be corrected to prevent the use of vicircumstances may require.
-What protection objectives are covered by the e measure? ☐ Availability 20
+The resilience of the passwords used to actual attacks must be gauged and determined and whether the rules are effective as expected or if they need to be corrected to prevent the use of weak passwords, as circumstances may require.

+What protection objectives are covered by the measure?

+☐ Availability

+20